 NOTE: The package labeling requirements of 49 CFR Part 172 Subpart E, for purposes of transport, should not be confused with the requirements for marking packaged radwaste as Classes A, B, or C, for purposes of shallow land disposal, pursuant to 10 CFR Part 61.
 Further, the designators Classes A, B, or C waste bear no direct basis to Types A or B packages, for transport purposes.

 e.
 Inspection Requirement 02.02(a).
 Delivery of Completed Packages to Carriers: Shipping Paper Documentation.
 Requirements for shipping paper descriptions constitute a very important part of the hazardous materials regulatory “communications” requirements, the others being labels, marking, and vehicle placards.
 Generally speaking, as is the case for marking, observation of shipping paper deficiencies may be symptomatic of more serious deficiencies in packaging; therefore, inspectors should be familiar with the detailed shipping paper requirements.
-Generally speaking, a shipping paper may be any type of transportation document, i.e., bill of lading, shipping invoice, radioactive waste shipment record, etc., owever, it must contain the following elements of applicable information [49 CFR 172.201, 172.202, and 172.203 (d)]:
+Generally speaking, a shipping paper may be any type of transportation document, i.e., bill of lading, shipping invoice, radioactive waste shipment record, etc., however, it must contain the following elements of applicable information [49 CFR 172.201, 172.202, and 172.203 (d)]:

 1. The applicable DOT proper shipping name and hazard class, “Radioactive Material,” 49 CFR 172.101 (unless the words “Radioactive Material” are already contained in the name).
 Letters RQ or X in column captioned “HM” [49 CFR 172.203(c)(2)].